gitana/alpaca/README.md

-# Alpaca - Easy Forms for jQuery #
+# Alpaca - Easy Forms for jQuery and Twitter Bootstrap #

 Alpaca is the Easy Forms Engine for jQuery and Twitter Bootstrap.